tych0/lxd-pkg-ubuntu/README.md

 ## Building from source

-We have exeperienced some problems using gccgo, so for now we recommend using the golang compiler.
+We have experienced some problems using gccgo, so for now we recommend using the golang compiler.
 We also require that a 1.1+ version of lxc and lxc-dev be installed.
 Additionally, some of LXD's dependencies are grabbed from `go get` via mercurial, so you'll need to have `hg` in your path as well.
 You can get